COVID-19 updates, including vaccine information, for our patients and visitors, Learn More

 As the physician in chief for Moores Cancer Center at UC San Diego Health, Dr. Califano oversees clinical operations and all related inpatient and outpatient oncology services at UC San Diego Health, as well as operations with affiliates and outreach clinics.
 He participates in Board of Visitors and philanthropy meetings, and is appointed to the Cancer Center Executive Committee, where he works in partnership with the chief administration officer on operational and strategic opportunities that further the mission and vision of the cancer center.

-Dr. Califano is a professor and vice chief of the Division of Otolaryngology in the Department of Surgery at UC San Diego School of Medicine.
+Dr. Califano is a professor and Iris and Matthew Strauss Chancellor's Endowed Chair in Head and Neck Surgery at UC San Diego School of Medicine.
 As a world-class physician-scientist, he has translated multiple discoveries from laboratory to clinic, including the application of sequencing technologies to create an early detection method for HPV-related and other head and neck cancers.

 He actively participates in several areas of investigation including integrative network based molecular analysis of head and neck tumors; detection of recurrent and occult cancer within blood and saliva using molecular biologic techniques; and defining the underlying biology of head and neck cancers.
 Dr. Califano also currently serves as the lead investigator for clinical trials that explore early detection of head and neck cancers and well as molecular detection of recurrence.